browserengineering/book/book/styles.md

             self.recurse(child)
 ```

-So these styling mechanisms we've implemented not only let web page
-authors style their own web pages---they also replace browser code
+So styling not only lets web page authors style their own web pages;
-with a simple style sheet.
-And that's a big improvement: the style
+it also moves browser code to a simple style sheet.
+And that's a big
-sheet is independent of the rest of the code and easier to edit.
-And
+improvement: the style sheet is simpler and easier to edit.
+Sometimes
-while sometimes converting code to data means maintaining a new
+converting code to data like this means maintaining a new format, but
-format, here we get to reuse a format, CSS, that our browser needs to
+browsers get to reuse a format, CSS, they need to support anyway.
-support anyway.

 Summary
 =======